jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Schedule
 - Today
+    - Optimize: Is setPath being called when you just move your mouse?
     - What if you just HOLD RMB to move and it doesn't even path, it just moves you in that direction?
         - TODO: if you die when moving by stepping on spikes the new move function overrides the animation and it stays walking
         - TODO: Clean: Remove old onMoveEvents?
 Not used anymore